PDXPythonPirates/python-practice-problems/docs/contributing.md

 # Please contribute!

 The Pyrates would love help in building out this repository!
-As one could see above, there exists a multidude of resources across the internet for practicing Python, but we want a spot where:
+There exists a multidude of resources across the internet for practicing Python, but we want a spot where:

 * Problems are organized by topic, and somewhat ordered by difficulty
 * Exercises and solutions are version controlled